jasonfritts/EntraExternalID/XTAP/README.md

 ## Safety features

 - **Preview before write** — current vs. proposed JSON shown side by side; nothing is saved until you click **Apply** and confirm.
+- **Backup before write** — an optional (default-on) checkbox saves the partner's **full current policy** (both directions and all settings) to a timestamped `.json` file before applying, so you can restore.
+Cancelling the save dialog aborts the change.
 - **No-op guards** — Apply is disabled when adding an app that's already present or removing one that isn't.
 - **Block-list warning** — if the list's `accessType` is `blocked` and you choose **Add**, the tool warns that a partner policy has a single applications list with one `accessType` (you can't keep both an allow-list and a block-list for the same partner) and requires an acknowledgment checkbox before enabling Apply.
 - **`AllApplications` note** — flags a redundant specific-app add on an allow-list.